Jacbfrancis/Deliverio-website/README.md

-# Deliverio-website - website for a food delivery company, Created with Tailwind CSS.
+# Deliverio-website -

+Website for a food delivery company, Created with Tailwind CSS.